ligandro/Football-Viz-for-Twitter/README.md

 </details>

 ## Introduction
-This repository contains a projects that are used to generate posts for my Twitter Account.Python is used for extraction,scraping,data pre-processing, analysis and visualisation.
-Libraries used are beautiful soup,matplotlib,pandas etc. These mini projects have helped me to understand data better and apply it to my field of interest which is Football.
+Python is used for extraction,scraping,data pre-processing, analysis and visualisation.
+Libraries used are beautiful soup,matplotlib,pandas etc. If you are not familiar with coding, I would highly suggest you to learn Python,Pandas,Matplotlib and some basic web scraping from youtube.
+After that you will find my code intuitive.
 Check out my Twitter [(@Ligandro22_)](https://twitter.com/Ligandro22).

 ## Work